AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 - Revised the use case diagram in Section 3.1 by consolidating login and logout into a single authentication use case.
 - Updated Section 3.3 to clarify the detailed flow of the functional requirements for login and logout.
 - Revised Section 3.5.1 to simplify the security approach by removing AES and RSA references, focusing on HTTPS and trusted libraries for robust protection without added complexity.
+- Revised Section 3.5.2 to justify the four-click limit for user actions based on usability studies, emphasizing improved user satisfaction, task efficiency, and a user-friendly interface.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.